TheRealScriptShady/TheRealScriptShady/README.md

-- 👋 Hi, I’m @pswarlock
+- 👋 Hi, I’m Thambara
-- 👀 I’m interested in HTML and Python.
+- 👀 I’m interested in UI & UX and Python.
 I'm also interested in Graphic Designing and Creative coding.
-- 🌱 I’m currently learning Python, HTML, CSS and JS.
+- 🌱 I’m currently learning Python, HTML, CSS JS and Java.
-- 📫 Y'all can reach me on my email thambarabasnayake@gmail.com